 Our School (Ringwood School of Music) comes to you or you may come to us.
 We have been teaching all ages and levels of piano for about 20 years.
 Our teachers are conservatory-trained (Manhattan School of Music & The Juilliard School of Music) and currently perform in the area.
-In addition, students are encouraged to prepare and perform at twice-yearly student recitals in the Ringwood area.
+In addition, students are encouraged to prepare and perform for monthly in-person or video recitals in the Ringwood area.
 We are also successful in working with pupils who for whatever reason need to find a new teacher.

 Personally, I enjoy nurturing children who begin with a desire to learn about music and the piano into young people who wouldn't necessarily take a career in music, but have a firm foundation for playing the rest of their lives and grow up with a lively appreciation for music.
 I am also happy to work with adults who are just beginning or are returning to the instrument after a long absence.

 Our 11 and 9 year old boys have been taking weekly lessons from Mr. Nosal for a year.
 Their progress is tremendous.
 Shortly after starting lessons they have learned to play with both hands, read music notes and try to play new pieces on their own, even started playing pieces with pedals.
 They have completed almost all pieces in Suzuki 1 book and many other pieces at the equivalent level.
 They have also developed a good understanding of “play by heart”, which is far more than just memorizing the notes.
 Mr. Nosal not only teaches his students all the important basics, he also helps the children to understand the music - how to play different pieces to almost perfection.
 Beside all their achievements in a year, I would also like to mention our boys are still interested.
 I can hardly imagine it would be the same without a great teacher.
 Many of his students have been taking lessons from Mr. Nosal for many years.
 We are very glad to have him as our children’s piano teacher.